LeniGC/genericides.org/README.md

 ## Share
-All data on the website is available through a specific interface.
+All data on the website is available through a specific interface, see [the dedicated data page on genericides.org](https://www.genericides.org/data).
 Using this Github page, we will share the most important and clear results with you.